VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

     app.run()
 ```

-Remember, we need to call `load_dotenv` to load our environment variables
+Remember, we need to call `load_dotenv` to load the environment variables
 that we set in our `.env` file.
 Notice how we are running the logic to create the app from another
 module (`root.factory`).
 This is the `factory` and it looks like so.